Important Information Regarding the OSCE/Orals Course

 – You are sitting & booked onto the Imminent OSCE/Viva Examination

 – You have the appropriate Leave Booked

-– You accept your place on the Course List and have paid subsequent payment
+– You accept your place on the Course List and have made payment of your Course Fee

 – You agree that there will be no refund should you withdraw from the course and we are unable to fill the vacated place with an applicant from the Waiting List.